This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Using a hand mixer, mix together the butter and sugar in a medium-sized bowl until well blended.
-Add the flour, cornstarch, and salt and mix until combined.
+- Using a hand mixer, cream the butter and sugar until smooth.
+Add flour, cornstarch, and salt; mix until combined.

-- Press the dough firmly into a lightly buttered 5×5-inch baking dish using your fingertips or the back of a spoon.
+- Press the dough firmly into a lightly buttered 5×5-inch baking dish.

-- Bake 18-20 minutes, until lightly golden.
-Remove from the oven and set aside to cool, about 20 minutes.
+- Bake for 18-20 minutes, until lightly golden.
+Remove from oven and let cool.

-- In a small bowl, toss the blueberries with sugar, flour, lemon zest, and lemon juice.
-After the ingredients are well combined, pour them over the cooled cookie crust.
+- In a small bowl, combine blueberries, sugar, flour, lemon zest, and lemon juice.
+Spoon the mixture evenly over the cooled crust.

-- Place the baking dish on a baking sheet and bake for 45 to 50 minutes.
+- Place the dish on a baking sheet and bake for 45-50 minutes, until the filling is bubbling.

 Notes